Taijuan Walker: Seattle Mariners

 Walker began the 2015 season as a member of the Mariners' starting rotation.
 In his first start, at Oakland, Walker gave up nine runs in 3 1/3 innings.
 He followed that outing by giving up 5 runs in 4 innings against the Dodgers, causing some to question whether or not Walker was ready for the big leagues.
 Walker continued to struggle, pitching more than 6 innings only once through his first nine starts.
 However, Walker won five straight starts in June and July, improving his record from 2–6 to 7–6.
-Walker struggled after winning five straight, going 0–1 with an 8.02 ERA, but on July 31, he threw a complete game one-hitter (his only hit was a home run by Miguel Sano) against the Minnesota Twins at Target Field.
-This time, his offense backed him up, as he won 6–1, striking out 11 only needing 100 pitches to do so.
+Walker struggled after winning five straight, going 0–1 with an 8.02 ERA, but on July 31 threw a complete game one-hitter (his only hit was a home run by Miguel Sano) against the Minnesota Twins at Target Field.
+This time, his offense backed him up, as he won 6–1, striking out 11, and only needing 100 pitches to do so.
 Overall, Walker finished the 2015 season with an 11–8 record despite posting a 4.56 ERA in 29 starts.

 Throughout the first half of the 2016 season, Walker battled with a foot injury.
 He was placed on the 15-day disabled list on two occasions.
 He began the second half of the season on the disabled list.
 Before the all-star break, Walker had a 4–7 record despite a 3.66 ERA and 80 strikeouts in 86 innings.
-Walker was optioned to AAA on August 8, 2016.
+Walker was optioned to Triple-A on August 8, 2016.
 On September 13, 2016, Walker pitched his first career complete-game shutout in an 8–0 Mariners win over the Los Angeles Angels of Anaheim.
 He carried a perfect game into the sixth inning and a no-hitter into the seventh, finishing the game allowing no walks and three hits while striking out eleven batters.

 Arizona Diamondbacks

 On November 23, 2016, the Mariners traded Walker and Ketel Marte to the Arizona Diamondbacks for Jean Segura, Mitch Haniger, and Zac Curtis.
 In 2017, his first season in Arizona, Walker made 28 starts, pitching to a 9–9 record in 157 innings.

 On April 15, 2018, Walker was placed on the 10-day disabled list due to right forearm tightness.
 Two days later, on April 17, it was revealed that Walker was diagnosed with a UCL injury in his right elbow.
 On April 18, it was revealed that Walker had a partial tear of the UCL in his right elbow.
 The injury required Tommy John surgery, bringing Walker's 2018 season to a premature end.

-Following his Tommy John surgery, he appeared in one game for the Diamondbacks, the final game of the 2019 season.
-On December 2, 2019, Walker was non-tendered by Arizona and became a free agent.
+Following his Tommy John surgery, Walker appeared in one game for the Diamondbacks, the final game of the 2019 season.
+On December 2, Walker was non-tendered by Arizona and became a free agent.

-On February 4, 2020, Walker worked out for 20 scouts from Major League teams.

-Second stint with the Seattle Mariners
+Seattle Mariners (second stint)

-On February 12, 2020, Walker signed a one-year contract for $2 million to return to the Seattle Mariners.
+On February 4, 2020, Walker worked out for 20 scouts from major league teams.
+Walker signed a one-year, $2 million contract to return to the Mariners on February 12.
+Walker was 2–2 with a 4.00 ERA in five starts.